Browse A-Z

 Causes

 Factor IX (nine) is one such coagulation factor.
 Hemophilia B is the result of the body not making enough factor IX.
-Hemophilia B is caused by an inherited X-linked recessive trait, with the defective gene located on the X chromosome.
+Hemophilia B is caused by an inherited X-linked recessive trait, with the variant gene located on the X chromosome.

 Females have two copies of the X chromosome.
 If the factor IX gene on one chromosome does not work, the gene on the other chromosome can do the job of making enough factor IX.